ChilliCream/hotchocolate-docs/docs/error-filter.md

         }));
 ```

-Since, errors are immutable we have added some helper functions like `WithMessage`, `WithCode` and so on that create a new error with the desired properties.
+Since errors are immutable we have added some helper functions like `WithMessage`, `WithCode` and so on that create a new error with the desired properties.
 Moreover, you can create an error builder from an error and modify multiple properties and then rebuild the error object.

 ```csharp
 return ErrorBuilder.From(error)